Steve Lombardi: Early career (1983–1989)

 Despite a tick upwards in in-ring success, Lombardi began 1987 seemingly cemented as an entry-level wrestler without an angle until he established an on-screen presence as a heel.
 On the January 24th episode of WWF Superstars, Paul Orndorff defeated Paul Roma; following the match, Lombardi entered and tossed Roma from the ring.
 This led to a house show series between Roma and Lombardi, and for both wrestlers, it was their first real feud.
 Despite coming out winless, Lombardi was now more than just a non-descript jobber.
-He upset Sivi Afi on March 1 in Landover, MD, then gained another surprise victory over Tony Garea a month later.
-On June 17 Lombardi participated in yet another debut, this time facing The Dingo Warrior (Ultimate Warrior) in Wichita Falls, TX.
+He upset Sivi Afi on March 1 in Landover, Maryland, then gained another surprise victory over Tony Garea a month later.
+On June 17 Lombardi participated in yet another debut, this time facing The Dingo Warrior (Ultimate Warrior) in Wichita Falls, Texas.

 A month later, he began an on-again, off-again team with Barry Horowitz, losing to The Young Stallions on the July 26 episode of Wrestling Challenge.
 Four weeks later, on August 21 in Detroit, the team defeated Sivi Afi and Scott Casey.
 After gaining a pair of pinfall singles wins over the newly arrived Sam Houston, Lombardi switched alliances to join Mike Sharpe.
 The two proclaimed themselves as "the tag-team of the future" in an inset during a match with The Young Stallions in August, but were unsuccessful.

 Entering the fall, Lombardi continued to lose regularly but was now gaining a smattering of wins over the likes of Sivi Afi, David Sammartino, Jerry Allen, Tony Garea, and Outback Jack.
-Lombardi began 1988 with several squash losses, and then a win over Scott Casey on January 23 in Lexington, KY.
+Lombardi began 1988 with several squash losses, and then a win over Scott Casey on January 23 in Lexington, Kentucky.
 Two days later at Madison Square Garden, he resumed his partnership with Barry Horowitz and faced The Young Stallions in a losing effort.
-The following day in Hershey, PA, Lombardi and Horowitz gained their first victory as a team when they defeated Scott Casey and Lanny Poffo in a match that aired on Prime Time Wrestling.
+The following day in Hershey, Pennsylvania, Lombardi and Horowitz gained their first victory as a team when they defeated Scott Casey and Lanny Poffo in a match that aired on Prime Time Wrestling.
 The same night, they lost to The Killer Bees.
 The pairing continued into the summer.